style-atlas/code-challenge/readme.md

 1. Either fork an existing repository, or create a new one...
 2. Make a branch where you will perform your work...
-3. Create a pull request from that branch back to either https://github.com/style-atlas/graphql-pokemon or send us an email with the diff
+3. Email [jobs@styleatlas.co](mailto:jobs@styleatlas.co) with a link to the diff you would like us to review

+## Tools / Tips

+- To kickstart any front-end development, we'd recommend using [Create React App Typescript](https://github.com/wmonk/create-react-app-typescript)

 ### Examples / Ideas: